 Like other fruits and vegetables, bell peppers have many health benefits.
 Bell peppers contain many healthy antioxidants, vitamins and minerals.
 Read on to learn more about this amazing fruit and how to add it to your daily diet.

-This extraordinary fruit is low in calories and rich in vitamin C and other antioxidants, which makes bell peppers an excellent addition to a any diet,
+- This extraordinary fruit is low in calories and rich in vitamin C and other antioxidants, which makes bell peppers an excellent addition to any diet.

-Bell peppers are also a source of vitamin K1, vitamin E, vitamin A, folic acid and potassium, and like most whole plant foods, bell peppers are considered nutricious and healthy .
+- Bell peppers are also a source of vitamin K1, vitamin E, vitamin A, folic acid and potassium, and like most whole plant foods, bell peppers are considered nutritious and healthy.

-Among the benefits of regular consumption bell peers you can find eye health, thanks to the large amount of carotenoids they contain, they can reduce the risk of cataracts and macular degeneration.
+- Among the benefits of regular consumption bell peers you can find eye health, thanks to the large number of carotenoids they contain, they can reduce the risk of cataracts and macular degeneration.

-Bell peppers also increases hemoglobin and prevents anemia, due to its supply of iron in the body,
+- Bell peppers also increase hemoglobin and prevent anemia, due to their supply of iron in the body.

 Typically 100 grams of raw Bell Peppers provide